jacobkap/crimebythenumbers/docs/geocoding.md

 Now we can make the skeleton of a function without including any code.
 What do we want to input to the function and what do we want it to return?
 We want it so we input an address and it returns the coordinates of that address.

-We can call the function "geocode_address", the input "address" and the returning value "address_coordinates" just to stay consistent with the code we already wrote.
+We can call the function *geocode_address*, the input *address* and the returning value *address_coordinates* just to stay consistent with the code we already wrote.

 ```r